dnicolaev/Apprenticeship_Competencies/README.md

 ##### jQuery
 Demonstrated proficiency here: https://github.com/TechtonicGroup/HomeVestors_Kentico/pull/561
-- [x] Understands where to inject script files and how to make it function - *Summerize and example*
+- [x] Understands where to inject script files and how to make it function
 - [x] Understanding of basic operations & functions
 - [x] Able to add localized scripts